simpsonjulian/statica/README.md

 # Statica

-Statica is a tool (for macOS and Linux) that scans a given source directory for quality and security issues.
-It can also generate an HTML summary of the reports.
+Statica is a code quality and security scanning tool (for macOS and Linux).
+Statica can show output on CLI or generate an HTML report.

 Statica is intended for situations where you can't compile the code, like: